drugescu/traffic-sign-classifier/writeup_template.md

 | Turn Left Ahead 		| Turn Left Ahead								|

 The model was able to correctly guess 13 of the 14 traffic signs, which gives an accuracy of 93%.
-This compares favorably to the accuracy on the test set of 93%.
+This compares favorably to the accuracy on the validation set of 93%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)